GHSVS-de/plg_content_menudatealiasghsvs/README.md

 The "old-fashioned" date-time alias is created automatically by this plugin

-    only for NEW menu items (saved for the first time). only for menu items of type Menu Item Alias. only if field Alias is left empty. only in back-end of Joomla.
+    only for NEW menu items (saved for the first time).
+NEW: You can change this behavior in plugin settings. only for menu items of type Menu Item Alias. only if field Alias is left empty. only in back-end of Joomla.